rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 **Dueling DQN** (Wang, Schaul, Hessel et al., ICML 2016, Best Paper): The dueling architecture decomposes the Q-function into two streams: a **value stream** $V(s)$ that estimates how good it is to be in state $s$, and an **advantage stream** $A(s, a)$ that estimates the relative advantage of each action.
 The Q-value is then reconstructed as $Q(s, a) = V(s) + A(s, a)$.
 This decomposition allows the network to learn which states are valuable (or not) without having to learn the effect of each action in each state separately, leading to more efficient learning.

-## 7. Application: Deep Q-Learning for Dynamic Coupon Targeting
+## 7. Applications: Deep RL for Business Decision Making

+Deep reinforcement learning has found compelling applications across a range of business domains.
+We highlight several recent papers published in top journals that illustrate the breadth and depth of these applications.

+### 7.1.
+Dynamic Coupon Targeting

-A compelling business application of deep reinforcement learning is presented by Liu (2023) in *Marketing Science*, who applies batch deep reinforcement learning (BDRL) to dynamic coupon targeting in a livestream shopping context.
+Liu (2023) in *Marketing Science* applies batch deep reinforcement learning (BDRL) to dynamic coupon targeting in a livestream shopping context.

 **Problem Setting:**
 - The firm must decide how to dynamically target coupons to consumers over time.